Installing Blown Insulation in Existing Walls

 This is usually the most cost-effective way to reduce your utility bills and carbon footprint.
 Both wall and attic insulation, along with a foil or painted radiant barrier, will pay for itself quickly.

-Also, in the US, homeowners may claim an energy tax credit of up to $500 for 10% of qualified energy efficiency improvements including insulation; something to consider.
+Also, in the US, homeowners usually may claim an energy tax credit of up to $500 for 10% of qualified energy efficiency improvements including installing blown insulation in existing walls; something to consider.
+But always check; this changes from year to year.
+Well, it's the government; some years energy efficiency is more important than others.
+It depends on which lobbyists are being the most generous.

 More Energy Saving Articles